 0719 Independent Research Project in Operations Management

 0721 Inventory Management and Production Planning

 0725 Business Logistics

 0726 Methods for Quality Management

 0734 Supply Chain Management

 0735 Strategic Procurements

+Note: students must ensure that they meet the prerequisites for any 700 level course they wish to take.

 Business Analytics is a cross-discipline specialization that incorporates descriptive, predictive and prescriptive analytics courses as well as application courses.
 In addition to the required Year 1 foundational functional areas of business courses, the specialization offers foundational courses in predictive and prescriptive courses in Year 2.
 Most of the courses will make use of relevant analytics software to equip the students with the necessary analytics platforms.
 Many industry leaders have touted data analytics as the next frontier for innovation and productivity.
 The employment growth in data analytics is predicted to be the largest among all occupations in Canada.
 This specialization provides students with a wide variety of career options in the area of business analytics with three application tracks in finance, marketing and operations.